 The graduated response

 Responding from normal service office facilities

 In many cases the council services can and will respond to an incident from their normal offices.
 They will be comfortable in (and familiar with) their normal working environment and will have ready access to their staff and the resources of the service.
 If only one service is involved in the response this may be an ideal solution but, once additional services and external agencies become involved, it may provide a fragmented solution.
 Overall co-ordination becomes difficult, liaison can be inhibited (particularly with external agencies represented in the local authority offices), and the response to matters requiring action from more than one service can be delayed or obstructed.

 Co-ordinating the response from a designated office

-Where more than one service is involved, the emergency management team may be established in the chief executive’s or other senior managers office, the team can then be supported by services working directly from their office bases.
+Where more than one service is involved, the emergency management team may be established in the council offices, the team can then be supported by services working directly from their office bases.

 Whilst service systems work well for dealing with the routine and ordinary, they are unlikely to be set up for keeping pace with the speed of decision making required for a developing major emergency.

 There will be a need to ‘fast track’ all emergency information to the appropriate emergency management team set up for the purpose, otherwise the chief executive and the emergency management team will have great difficulty in both obtaining and providing a clear picture of what is happening.
 The same constraints will apply to others who need an overview, such as the finance, other services and those dealing with the media, and the provision of public information and similar functions.

 In these circumstances, the service should consider how they can implement an internal, but parallel communications and administrative system at short notice, specifically to support the emergency set up.